Cmarschik/Project_one/readme.md

 ## What is this project?
-This project is my first real attempt at a program which integrates python using libraries such as OAuth, Psycopg2, Flask, and more to retrieve Facebook post information(logged in under a particular user), and store said user in postgreSQL.
+This project is my first real attempt at a program which integrates python using libraries such as OAuth, Psycopg2, Flask, and more to retrieve Twitter post information(logged in under a particular user), and store said user in postgreSQL.